Embedding localisation in the COVID-19 response

 Learn lessons in real time from those contexts where local actors are already critical players in the COVID-19 cash response.

-This webinar will support both these objectives through:
+This webinar supported both these objectives through:

 Presenting the core considerations outlined in the SPACE Guidance Note on Embedding Localisation in the COVID-19 cash response;